Atticus88th/PrototypeRPG/README.md

 A template for RPG games that I hope to extend.

+---

 ## Dependencies

-1. Monogame for Mac (including MonoMac)
+1. MonoGame for Xamarin Studio (for Mac project)
-2. Patience
+2. MonoGame for Visual Studio (for Windows project)

+---

 ## Contributing